PaulPuettbach/master-thesis/README.md

 use "time" the bash command for the ttc "real" user is cpu time spend in the user space and then sys is the time spend in kernal space

-!!!!!!!!!!!!!!!!!!!!!!!!!!!!! important have to check if i can keep queing stuff to nodes that are oom should be fine just have them pending n shit i guess
+!!!!!!!!!!!!!!!!!!!!!!!!!!!!! important have to check if i can keep queing stuff to nodes that are oom should be fine just have them pending n

 also the k for the sliding window i dependent on the current queue length which is the numnber of pending pods divided by the number of nodes